+Fire Science

-Hawai'i Community College's Fire Science Program entered into an articulation agreement with Eastern Oregon State University's (EOU) Fire Services Administration Program to promote educational opportunities for students to earn a Fire Service Administration Bachelor of Science Degree.
+• Eastern Oregon State University Fire Services Administration Program Promotes educational opportunities for students to earn a Fire Service Administration Bachelor of Science Degree.
 A completion of a Hawai'i CC AS in Fire Science degree will fulfill all of EOU's lower division Fire Service Administration course requirements.
 Students who transfer to EOU will receive a transcript evaluation to determine what completed courses can be applied to the EOU General Education requirements.
 For more information, contact the Counseling, Advising and Support Services Center at (808) 934-2720.